 European Company Surveys

 The European Company Survey (ECS) has been carried out every four years since its inception in 2004-2005 as the European Establishment Survey on Working Time and Work-Life Balance (ESWT).
-The second survey (performed under the new title European Company Survey) was completed in 2009 and the third survey takes place in 2013.
+The second survey (performed under the new title European Company Survey) was completed in 2009 and the third survey in 2013.

 The survey has the following objectives: